The Witcher: Board games

 CD Projekt Red and Fantasy Flight Games released The Witcher Adventure Game, a board game designed by Ignacy Trzewiczek, in 2014 in physical and digital forms.
 The digital version is available on Windows, OS X, Android and iOS.

 The board game The Witcher: Old World was announced in February 2021.
 Designed by Łukasz Woźniak and produced by Go on Board in partnership with CD Projekt Red, the game is set prequel to the main video game series with deck building and role-playing elements.
 In May 2021, the game raised more than $3 million on Kickstarter and was planned to be shipped in June 2022.

 Card games

 In 2007, Kuźnia Gier developed two card games based on CD Projekt's The Witcher video game.
-One, Wiedźmin: Przygodowa Gra Karciana (The Witcher: Adventure Cardgame), was published by Kuźnia Gier; the other, Wiedźmin: Promocyjna Gra Karciana (The Witcher Promo Card Game) was added to the "Collector's Edition" of The Witcher in some countries.
+One, Wiedźmin: Przygodowa Gra Karciana (The Witcher: Adventure Cardgame), was published by Kuźnia Gier; the other, Wiedźmin: Promocyjna Gra Karciana (The Witcher Promo Card Game), also developed by the same team, was never sold separately, but added to the "Collector's Edition" of The Witcher in some countries.

+A standalone physical card game of Gwent was included with a physical copy of the Witcher 3: The Wild Hunt videogame's Xbox One Collector's Edition of the video game (Northern Realms and Nilfgaardian Empire factions) and in "Hearts of Stone" physical expansion for PC/PS4 (Scoia'Tel and Monsters factions).
+A full physical edition of Gwent, Gwent: The Legendary Card Game, has been released through No Loading Games and Hachette Boardgames in 2025.